PranavPrakash01/clusterXL/README.md

 ## Features

-- **Node Structure:** Each table is represented as a node, and users can connect nodes to perform operations.
+- **Node Structure:** Each table is represented as a node, and users can connect nodes and operations to perform operations.

-- **Operations:** Basic operations such as row addition and subtraction are implemented, and users can create custom operations.
+- **Operations:** Basic operations such as column addition and average are implemented, and users can create custom operations.

 ## Getting Started